arroz097/Old/README.md

-# pastebin2019
+# Old projects / scripts
-2018/2019 pastebin scripts, old projects i made for void scriopt builder
+2018/2019 scripts i made for void scripts builder when i were learning